NucciTheBoss/cleantest/docs/user-guide/getting-started.md

 ## Some background

-The goal of the `cleantest` framework is to provide an easy way to bring up clean testing environments without a hassle.
-A "clean test" is a test written with `cleantest` that can drop on top of a pre-existing testing framework such as __pytest__ or __unittest__.
+The goal of the cleantest framework is to provide an easy way to bring up clean testing environments without a hassle.
+A "clean test" is a test written with cleantest that can drop on top of a pre-existing testing framework such as pytest or unittest.
 These "clean tests" can be broken down into three parts:

 1. Configuration statements
 2. A collection of Testlets
 3. One or more Test Suites

-*Configuration statements* control the state and flow of `cleantest`, *testlets* are the tests to be run in the testing environment, and the *test suites* define the order in which the testlets are executed.
+*Configuration statements* control the state and flow of cleantest, _testlets_ are the tests to be run in the testing environment, and the *test suites* define the order in which the testlets are executed.

 ## Defining a testlet